Districts of England: London boroughs

-Metropolitan boroughs
+Metropolitan districts

 Metropolitan boroughs are a subdivision of a metropolitan county.
-These are similar to unitary authorities, as the metropolitan county councils were abolished in 1986.
+These became unitary authorities, as the metropolitan county councils were abolished in 1986.
 Most of the powers of the county councils were devolved to the districts but some services are run by joint boards and organisations.
 The districts typically have populations of 174,000 to 1.1 million.

+Unitary non-metropolitan districts

+All but six of the 62 unitary non-metropolitan districts are also simultaneously classified as non-metropolitan counties.
+They were first created in the mid-1990s, and often cover large towns and cities as this is deemed more efficient than a two-tier structure.
+In addition, some of the smaller counties such as Rutland, Herefordshire and the Isle of Wight are unitary authorities.
+The latest ones were introduced in 2023.

+The six unitary non-metropolitan districts in Berkshire are not classified as non-metropolitan counties because the Royal county of Berkshire itself retained its classification as a non-metropolitan county, albeit one with no county council or administrative functions.

-Non-metropolitan districts
+Two-tier districts

-Non-metropolitan districts are second-tier authorities, which share power with county councils.
-They are subdivisions of shire counties and the most common type of district.
+Two-tier districts are English local authorities which share powers, functions, and responsibilities with a two-tier county.
+Since 1986, all remaining two-tier districts have been non-metropolitan districts.

+Two-tier non-metropolitan districts are subdivisions of two-tier non-metropolitan counties (also known as "shire counties").
 These districts typically have populations of 25,000 to 200,000.
 In this two-tier system, county councils are responsible for some local services, such as education, social services, and roads, while district councils run other services, such as waste collection, local planning, and council housing.

-The number of two-tier non-metropolitan districts (also known as shire districts) has varied over time.
-Initially, there were 296; after the creation of single-tier unitary authorities in the 1990s, 2000s, 2010s and 2020s, their numbers were reduced to 164 by 2023.

-Unitary authority areas

-These single-tier non-metropolitan districts are responsible for running all local services in their areas, combining county and district functions.
-They were first created in the mid-1990s, and often cover large towns and cities as this is deemed more efficient than a two-tier structure.
-In addition, some of the smaller counties such as Rutland, Herefordshire and the Isle of Wight are unitary authorities.
-There are a total of 62 unitary authorities, the latest ones introduced in 2023.

-Unitary authority areas are a type of non-metropolitan district; most are established as individual counties containing a single district, with a district council but no county council.
-Cornwall, Durham, the Isle of Wight, Northumberland, Shropshire and Wiltshire were established as counties with a single district, but have non-metropolitan county councils with no district council.
-In practice, these function in the same way as other unitary authorities.
-Berkshire is unusual, being the only non-metropolitan county, with no county council, that has more than one unitary authority district within it, each of which is not a county.
+The number of two-tier districts in England has been declining since the creation of many unitary authorities in the 1990s.
+As of June 2026, there are 164 remaining two-tier districts in England.
+All of these are expected to be phased out as part of the upcoming structural changes to local government in England.
+The government intends to move to an entirely unitary pattern of local government across England.